 - Disinterest in socialising with other cats

-A person with down syndrome has an IQ of between 35-69, which is significantly lower than the UK average of 100.
-As such, people living with down syndrome require life-long support, especially when it comes to managing their finances and medical appointments.
+A person with Down Syndrome has an IQ of between 35-69, which is significantly lower than the UK average of 100.
+As such, people living with Down Syndrome require life-long support, especially when it comes to managing their finances and medical appointments.
+However, IQ measurements are only applicable to humans, and it is impossible to determine what an IQ of a cat might be.

-Cats with down syndrome-like symptoms also require extra care.
+Cats with learning disabilities also require extra care.
 They might need a special diet, as well as a few more visits to the vet than most other cats.
 They're also less independent than your average kitty and ill-equipped for dealing with hazardous situations, like crossing the road.
 As such, these cats are best suited to the indoor life, where their owners can keep a watchful eye over them.

 Maya the cat with down syndrome